LandRocker/game-contract/README.md

 This repository contains the set of smart contracts that facilitate the LandRocker governance token on Polygon.
 These contracts contain the logic to:

-1. LRT token
+1. Game Contract
-2. manage distribute LRT
+2. Access
-3. Manage Vesting the LRT token
-4. Manage pre sales of LRT token
+3. External
+4. LandRocker
+5. Stake
+6. Tokens

 ## Documentation

-In-depth documentation on LandRocker and the latest deployed contracts addresses are available at [LandRocker Docs](https://whitepaper.landrocker.io/).
+In-depth documentation on LandRocker and the latest deployed contract addresses are available at [LandRocker Docs](https://whitepaper.landrocker.io/).

 ## Development